 Cowboy boots don’t have to be uncomfortable, as their reputation goes.
 If you consider the following tips before shopping, you can count on them as your go-to choice:

-- If you get them at a retail store, try them on wearing the socks you plan to use with your boots.
-Since cowboy boots don’t stretch a lot, make sure the shoes fit perfectly, or you’ll be stuck with ill-fitting shoes.
+- If you get them at a retail store, try them on while wearing the socks you plan to wear with your boots.
+Since cowboy boots don’t stretch a lot, ensure the shoes fit perfectly, or you’ll be stuck with ill-fitting shoes.
 However, they shouldn’t be too wide, or they’ll slip out easily.
 Try on different pairs to find your perfect size.

 - Scrutinize the insoles to make sure they’re smooth.
 It will significantly help with comfort.